VirtualSamuraii/serpent_group/README.md

 ![Serpent Group custom C2 Workflow](img/workflow_apt_english.png "Threat Actor Command & Control Infrastructure")

-For testing purposes, in order to reproduce this environment, with merged the two servers (commands and answers) into one, and removed the Tor proxy part :
+For testing purposes, in order to reproduce this environment, we merged the two servers (commands and answers) into one, and removed the Tor proxy part :
 _lab testing workflow_

-Now, from the reverse engineering of the client, we developed the C2 Server application according to the logic of the client.
+Now, based from the client, we developed the C2 Server application according to the client's logic.
 We used the following development stack :
 - Back-end : Flask for Python Web Server
 - Front-End : VueJS / TailwindCSS